Configure Auth0 as SAML Identity Provider

 SSO integrations with built-in Auth0 support

-Go to Auth0 Dashboard > Applications > SSO Integrations, and select Create SSO Integration.
+Go to Dashboard > Applications > SSO Integrations and select Create SSO Integration.

-Choose an SSO identity provider integration, and consent.
+Choose an SSO identity provider integration and click Continue.

-Enter a name for your new integration, and select Create.
+Enter a Name and a Callback URL for your new integration and click Save.

 On the Tutorial view, you will see additional configuration instructions that are specific to the integration you have chosen.